Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 "Uh...right, well, I better get going.
 Got a lot of training and all that..."
 He hopped off the table and quickly maneuvered around his teammate.
 "Have fun on your date Sakura-chan!"

 He gave her a wave over his shoulder and slipped out of the room.
-Sakura bit her lip as the door glided to a close, the guilt increasing by the second with his too-easy acceptance.
+Sakura bit her lip as the door glided to a close, unable to squash the guilt in her gut.

-A flash of purple from the corner of his eye drew his attention away from the depressing thoughts.
-He spotted Ino sitting on a bench all by herself.
-Her legs were crossed at the ankles and her ponytail was thrown over the front of her left shoulder where she continued to fiddle with the fine, blonde ends.
-She stared at the same patch of dirt between her feet in an unfocused trance.
+A flash of purple drew his attention away from the depressing thoughts.
+Ino sat on a bench, alone, her legs crossed at the ankles and her ponytail thrown over her left shoulder where she fiddled with the fine, blonde ends.
+She stared at the same patch of dirt at her feet in an unfocused trance.

-The mind-walker jolted to awareness when a body landed heavily besides her, shocking her out of her thoughts.
+Ino jolted when a body landed heavily beside her, shocking her out of her thoughts.
 She couldn't complain; they weren't particularly pleasant thoughts.
-She mostly dwelled on her single status for the festival.

-"Naruto?" she questioned, blinking a bit in the sunlight to get a better look at her once-rival's teammate.
-The other blonde was in his off-duty clothes: a pair of black shorts and a white T-shirt with the leaf sigma.
-He grinned at her as he made himself comfortable on the other end of the bench; he leaned back against the armrest and slung one arm over the top of the bench.
+"Naruto?" she asked, blinking a bit in the sunlight to get a better look at her once-rival's teammate.
+The other blond was in his off-duty clothes: a pair of black shorts and a white T-shirt with the leaf sigma.
+He grinned at her as he made himself comfortable on the other end of the seat, leaning back against the armrest with one arm slung over the top of the bench.

 "Hey, Ino.
 What'cha doing by yourself over here?"